SumoLogic/sumologic-documentation/docs/cse/integrations/enrichments-and-indicators.md

 **Not Flagged** is not the default value (which is no indicator at all).
 Cloud SIEM will not automatically determine the indicator value; enrichments must explicitly set it.
 :::

+For more information, see [Threat indicators in Cloud SIEM](/docs/platform-services/threat-intelligence-indicators/#threat-indicators-in-cloud-siem).

 ## Enrichment attributes

 The enrichment schema includes support for the following optional attributes: